 GPRC Blackboard Resources for EN 0130.
 (Computer and Internet access are necessary for this course.
-You may use your home computer or there are several computer labs available throughout the College.
+You may use your home computer or computer labs available throughout the College.
 In some labs, however, you will need to supply your own paper for printing.)